Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Results of the regional spectra retrieval

 \section{Results of the regional spectra retrieval}

 To avoid uncorrelated noise at individual wavelengths we average the spectra in wavelength bins, then construct maps from lightcurves of binned data.
-We created maps from 400 light curves of 0.0045 $\mu m$ bins using 4th order spherical harmonics.
-We then select 6 regions of interest and extract the spectra from 400 maps at respective longitude and latitude.
+We created maps from 400 lightcurves of 0.0045 $\mu m$ bins using fourth-order spherical harmonics.
+We then select six regions of interest and extract the spectra from 400 maps at the respective longitude and latitude.
 The resulting spectra and a map with regions of interest are shown on Fig.\ref{fig:regional_spectra}.

-We then apply the same atmospheric retrieval framework as described in Section \ref{sec:retrievals} to explore T-P profiles, molecular abundances and cloud levels of each region.
-As seen from Fig.\ref{fig:TP_region} the temperature profiles retrieved from regional points tend to be more isothermal in the deep atmosphere, and fail to reproduce the adiabatic slope seen in the T-P profile from the time-average integrated spectrum retrieval in Section \ref{sec:retrievals}.
+We then apply the same atmospheric retrieval framework as described in Section \ref{sec:retrievals} to explore \textit{T-P} profiles, molecular abundances and cloud levels of each region.
+As seen from Fig.\ref{fig:TP_region} the temperature profiles retrieved from regional points tend to be more isothermal in the deep atmosphere, and fail to reproduce the adiabatic slope seen in the \textit{T-P} profile from the time-averaged integrated spectrum retrieval in Section \ref{sec:retrievals}.
 As a result, the altitudes and fractions of forsterite clouds vary significantly for each region as well.
-We also detect an anti-correlation, where the darkest cloud patch at \hbox{lat: 0, lon: -60} has the hottest T-P profile (cyan curve in Fig.\ref{fig:TP_region}), while the hottest point at \hbox{lat: 0, lon: 15} has the lowest T-P profile (grey curve).
+We also detect an anti-correlation, where the darkest cloud patch at latitude: 0, longitude: -60 has the hottest \textit{T-P} profile (cyan curve in Fig.\ref{fig:TP_region}), while the hottest point at latitude: 0, longitude: 15 has the lowest \textit{T-P} profile (grey curve).
 Molecular abundances are also very different for spectrum of each region (see Figure \ref{fig:mol_region}).